smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_file.md

 ### __File Delete & Remove__

-If "db_commit" is set to True and "table_name" and "column_name" are specified, the given file is deleted from ThanoSQL storage, and all rows with the same value as the specified file path are removed from the table's specified column.
+If "db_commit" is set to True and "table_name" and "column_name" are specified, the given file is deleted from ThanoSQL storage, and all rows in the table with the same value as the specified file path in the specified column will be deleted.

 === "Python"